TFKelleher/BLRS-Wiki/hardware/vex-drivetrains.md

 ---
 description: >-
-  Vex drivetrains are assemblies, generally made of wheels, used to traverse the VRC field.
-Each drivetrain has its own set of advantages and disadvantages.
+  Drivetrains are the most common method of movement in VEX robots.
+This article goes through different methods of drivetrains.
 ---

-# Types of Motion
+# Introduction

-When designing a drivetrain, there are multiple forms of drive train that can be considered.
-The first is a static drivetrain.
-These are the most common and easiest to build, program, and maintain.
-The second is a holonomic drivetrain.
-This category is defined as having the ability to move in a direction that is not directly front or back of a robot.
-Holonomic Drivetrains take many forms, and each has its own use cases.
+Arguably the most important about of a sucessful robot is the ability to move.
+This can be done in many different ways, most commonly with wheels.
+There are two main types of wheeled drivetrains.
+Static Drivetrains, which are only able to move forward, reverse, and turn; and Holonomic Drivetrains, which are able to move about the field in a direction not oriented with the "front" of a robot.

 ## Static Drivetrains